castleguarders/CamAi/README.rst

     bash ./ubuntu-deps.txt

 Install Nvidia CUDA for tensorflow acceleration
-    Cuda 10.0(not 10.1), CuDNN 7.5 and Tensorflow 1.13/1.14 was used for testing
-    Any compatible combination after these versions should work.
+    Any recent compatible combination of Cuda, CuDNN and Tensorflow should work

-    It's possible to run tensorflow without CUDA, but it will most likely be impractically slow.
-If you use CamAi in record only mode, a GPU will not be essential.
+    You can also run this without an NVIDIA GPU on a many core system, especially if the camera resolutions are 1080p or lesser.

 Install Pip3 packages in requirements.txt
     Optional but Recommended: Create a virtual env for camai